 One Challenge’s history in the Philippines is beginning its 60th year.
 The growth of evangelical Christianity has been an exciting movement in the Philippines.
 Early on pastors caught the vision to plant churches within each barangay (town) of the Philippines.
 In 1980, OC partnered with World Vision, and hosted a conference where the DAWN 2000 initiative was finalized – planting a church is every barangay by the year 2000, increasing the number of evangelical churches in the Philippines to 50,000.

 Today, the Philippines has over 50,000 churches; however, every barangay has not been reached yet.
 For the past seven years, Manuel Movido, a volunteer with Philippine Challenge, has been researching which barangays are without churches.
 It is estimated that there are still 23,000 barangays without an evangelical church.
 Manuel has no doubt that Filipino pastors can accomplish this goal.
 He says: “You cannot compete with Filipino pastors in church planting.
 We are the best, bar none.”
-This history of church planting and evangelical growth is a rich foundation for the out powering of Filipinos missionaries beyond the waters of the Philippine Sea.
+This history of church planting and evangelical growth is a rich foundation for the out powering of Filipinos mission workers beyond the waters of the Philippine Sea.

 Global Alliance – mobilizing Filipinos